MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 |`-2147015903`|`Combined execution time of incoming requests exceeded limit of 1,200,000 milliseconds over time window of 300 seconds.
 Decrease number of concurrent requests or reduce the duration of requests and try again later.`|
 |`-2147015898`|`Number of concurrent requests exceeded the limit of 52`|

-If you use HTTP requests, the response will include the same messages, but with:<br />
+If you use HTTP requests with the Web API, the response will include the same messages, but with:<br />
 `StatusCode` : `429`

 All requests will return these error responses until the volume of API requests falls below the limit.
 If you get these responses, your application should stop sending API requests until the volume of requests is below the limit.

 > [!TIP]
-> If you are using HTTP requests, you can track the remaining limit values with the following HTTP response headers:
+> If you are using HTTP requests with the Web API, you can track the remaining limit values with the following HTTP response headers:
 >
 > |Header  |Value Description  |
 > |---------|---------|